 Benefits and Perks

 All full-time and part-time employees are considered benefit eligible and are eligible for all Agency benefits.
-Temporary employees are considered not benefit eligible and are only eligible for paid time off under the Healthy and Safe Families and Workplaces Act.
+Temporary employees and employees scheduled to work less than 20 hours per week are considered not benefit eligible and are only eligible for paid time off under the Healthy and Safe Families and Workplaces Act and the 401(k) plan.

 - Blue Cross Blue Shield of RI